Helwig Schmidt-Glintzer: Biography

 Helwig Schmidt-Glintzer was born in 1948 as the first son of the general practitioner Hansgeorg Schmidt-Glintzer and his wife Erika Budgenhagen.
 In 1967 he graduated from the old-style grammar school "Old Monastery School".
 He studied sinology, philosophy, ethnology, sociology and political science at the University of Göttingen and the Ludwig Maximilian University of Munich (LMU).
 In 1973, he earned his doctor's degree under Wolfgang Bauer.

 In 1973, Helwig Schmidt-Glintzer held an overseas scholarship from the German National Academic Foundation in Hsinchu, Taiwan at the Chinese Language Institute and a research fellow at the Academia Sinica in Taipei.
 He then spent approximately half a year as a research student at the Institute for Humanistic Studies (Jimbun kagaku kenyûshô) in Kyoto, Japan.
-In 1979 he habilitated for the subject sinology at the Philosophical Faculty of the University of Bonn.
+In 1979 he habilitated for the subject of sinology at the Philosophical Faculty of the University of Bonn.
 In 1981 he was appointed full professor of East Asian Cultural and Linguistics at the Ludwig Maximilian University of Munich.
 At the end of October 1985 he participated as a special guest in the government delegation of the Foreign Minister of the Federal Republic of Germany in Beijing and Guangzhou.

 In 1993, he was appointed as a professor at the University of Göttingen for East Asian Literature and Cultural Studies and the associated assumption of the post of director of the Herzog-August-Bibliothek Wolfenbüttel.
 His designated successor is Peter Burschel.
-Since April 2016 he is senior professor and Director of China Centrum Tübingen (CCT).
+Since April 2016 he has been senior professor and Director of China Centrum Tübingen (CCT).

-Helwig Schmidt-Glintzer is a full member of the Humanities Class of the Brunswick Scientific Society since 1999, a full member of the Academy of Sciences and Literature since 2002 and a corresponding member of the Philological-Historical Class of the Göttingen Academy of Sciences and Humanities since 2004.
+Helwig Schmidt-Glintzer has been a full member of the Humanities Class of the Brunswick Scientific Society since 1999, a full member of the Academy of Sciences and Literature since 2002 and a corresponding member of the Philological-Historical Class of the Göttingen Academy of Sciences and Humanities since 2004.